 Beginning January 1, 2019, GTINs can no longer be reused.

-As a global industry-driven, neutral not-for-profit organization, GS1 has been directed by industry to make an update to the global GTIN Management Standard to ensure traceability across the value chain through unique product identification and introduce new rules concerning GTIN non-reuse.
+As a global industry-driven, neutral not-for-profit organization, GS1 was directed by industry to make an update to the global GTIN Management Standard to ensure traceability across the value chain through unique product identification and introduce new rules concerning GTIN non-reuse.
 This update aligns with global best practices.

 If you are not currently reusing old GTINs, you are already in line with GTIN non-reuse rules and do not have to change anything.

-If you do currently reuse old GTINs, you should start preparing your systems to discontinue GTIN re-use by no later than December 31, 2018.
+If you do currently reuse old GTINs, you should start updating your systems to discontinue GTIN re-use as soon as possible.

-Review the FAQs below for more information and to understand how you can prepare for GTIN non-reuse.
+Review the FAQs below for more information and to understand more about GTIN non-reuse.